 Nuclear astrophysics is the study of nuclear processes that occur in stars, such as stellar nucleosynthesis, where heavier elements are produced from nuclear reactions.

-7 Nuclear Physics Examples
+7 Examples of Nuclear Physics

-Dating systems of archaeological elements through radioactive decay: A classic example of nuclear physics is radioactive decay.
+Dating systems for archaeological elements through radioactive decay: A classic example of nuclear physics is radioactive decay.
 The decay of the radioactive isotope of carbon-14 (C-14) is used to determine the age of archaeological and geological objects.

 Source of thermal energy in nuclear power plants: Nuclear fission is the process in which a heavy nucleus, such as uranium-235 (U-235), splits into two smaller nuclei, releasing a large amount of energy in the form of heat and radiation.
 This phenomenon is the basis of nuclear reactors and nuclear bombs.

 Production of isotopes and radioisotopes for nuclear medicine: Nuclear physics is used to produce radioactive isotopes and radioisotopes used in various applications.
-For example, technetium-99m (Tc-99m) is a radioisotope widely used in nuclear medicine for the diagnosis of disease.
+For example, technetium-99m (Tc-99m) is a radioisotope widely used in nuclear medicine for the diagnosis of diseases.